 An abundance of research has explored whether grade retention serves effectively as a corrective to lagging student academic and social progress.
-Several themes predominate: academic gains that accrue from repeating a grade are scant and fleeting (Shepard & Smith, 1989a); students who are retained often equate their repeating a year with being slow or bad (Byrnes, 1989; Darling-Hammond, 1998a; Darling-Hammond, 1998b; Jimerson, 2001; Shepard & Smith, 1989b; Thomas, 2000); and grade retention serves as a predictor that the student who repeats a grade will drop out of school (Grissom & Shepard, 1989; Jimerson, Anderson, & Whipple, 2002; Kurtz, 2002; Parker, 2001; Roderick, 1993; Thomas, 2000; Whipple, 2002).
-A longitudinal review of extant research (Holt, Range, & Pajonowski, 2009) concluded that the data from earlier studies discouraged retention.
-A RAND study found that retention in an early elementary grade was less likely to increase the likelihood of dropping out than when retention occurred in seventh grade or later (Mariano, Martonell, & Berglund, 2018).
+This research unveils several salient themes: academic gains that accrue from repeating a grade are scant and fleeting (Shepard & Smith, 1989a); students who are retained often equate their repeating a year with being slow or bad (Byrnes, 1989; Darling-Hammond, 1998a; Darling-Hammond, 1998b; Jimerson, 2001; Shepard & Smith, 1989b; Thomas, 2000); and an increased probability that the student who repeats a grade will drop out of school (Grissom & Shepard, 1989; Jimerson, Anderson, & Whipple, 2002; Kurtz, 2002; Parker, 2001; Roderick, 1993; Thomas, 2000; Whipple, 2002).
+A longitudinal review of extant research on grade repetition (Holt, Range, & Pajonowski, 2009) concluded that the data from earlier studies discouraged retention.
+A RAND study found that retention in an early elementary grade was less likely to be accompanied by increased likelihood of dropping out than when retention occurred in seventh or eighth grade (Mariano, Martonell, & Berglund, 2018).
+"For students in 7th or 8th grade, retention increases dropout once students reach their original ontime graduation year and reduces the likelihood of passing enough [New York] Regents exams to graduate from high school" (Mariano, Martonell, & Berglund, 2018, p.
+24).

 The grail of accountability has served as a starting point for many conversations focused on grade retention.
-A 2007 study reported that, despite research from the 1980s and 1990s that largely debunked the efficacy of requiring students to repeat a grade, "The push for educational accountability . . . has brought this issue back to the forefront of education debates" (Jacob & Lefgren, 2007, p.
+A 2007 study reported that, despite the surge of research from the 1980s and 1990s that debunked the efficacy of requiring students to repeat a grade, "The push for educational accountability . . . has brought this issue back to the forefront of education debates" (Jacob & Lefgren, 2007, p.
 2).
-Late 2019 brought first reports of a global health crisis that, by early 2020, prompted schools to resort to distance-learning platforms, a sweeping technological advent previously unthinkable to most education practitioners.
+Late 2019 brought first reports of a global health crisis that, by early 2020, prompted schools to resort to distance-learning platforms, a sweeping technological shift previously unthinkable to most education practitioners.
+Seeking to predict how the COVID-19 pandemic might result in students falling behind academic achievement markers upon their returning to face-to-face learning, a 2020 report stated, "Students who were already facing adversity [before the pandemic] will struggle in the coming year for multiple, intertwined reasons, including loss of learning from the prior year, trauma, long-term stress, and declining family resources" (Allensworth & Schwartz, 2020).